-When compared to the peer group median and the nationwide 'Aaa' median, the County does not score strongly.
+When compared to the peer group median and the nationwide 'Aaa' median, the County scores at 6.4%, which equals the nationwide 'Aaa' median and is above the peer median of 5.6%.
 It is important to note however, that the median of both the peer group and the nationwide 'Aaa' rated public entities all fall below the 'Aaa' target of greater than 25%.